Basics

 .

-- In the Name field, type a human-readable name for the response.
+- In the Name field, enter a human-readable name for the response.
 For example

-Click the Create button to create the response.
+Click Create to create the response.
 The new response appears in the Responses area of the Content page.

 Creating the request condition